firesofmay/cryogen-blog/resources/templates/md/posts/2015-08-26-setup-cryogen.md

 - Have some control on the setup but it should just work.
 - Should have an option to add comments.
 - It would be awesome if I can hack it if I need to.
+- I should be able to point it to my custom domain.
+- It should be under version control.

 And I think finally [Cryogen](http://cryogenweb.org/)/Github/Emacs/[MacDown](macdown.uranusjr.com) has nailed it for me.